Windows 11 Won’t Wake From Sleep: How To Fix It

 Updates can feel like a nuisance, especially when you are on a roll.
 Who among us hasn’t ignored, ignored, and ignored again an update that needs to be installed?

-Luckily, a software company can just send out a patch to fix it (as long as it isn’t a user-error kind of thing).
+Luckily, a software company can send out a patch to fix it (as long as it isn’t a user error kind of thing).

 However, patches and updates don’t just install themselves.
-So it’s important to keep checking for software updates even if there’s not a huge one coming out (like Windows 10 shifting to Windows 11 or something of that nature).
+So it’s important to keep checking for software updates even if there’s no huge one coming out (like Windows 10 shifting to Windows 11 or something of that nature).

 When you get your computer to wake up, see if there is a patch you need to install.